Summary

 If you wish to cease using your company, due to a permanent post, retirement, ill health, etc, then there are two potential routes to permanently closing the company

-• Strike off – simple and easy, £10 payment to Companies House (changes to £33 from 1st May 2024), however not tax efficient if residual reserves in the company exceed £25,000 (after all liabilities are cleared, including repayment of directors account and paying Corporation Tax – basically retained profit)
+- Strike off – simple and easy, £33 payment to Companies House (Note this cost increased from 1st May 2024 due to changes in Companies House fees), however not tax efficient if residual reserves in the company exceed £25,000 (after all liabilities are cleared, including repayment of directors account and paying Corporation Tax – basically retained profit)

 The issue here is tax treatment of retained profits – that’s to say profits after Corporation Tax has been paid, but which haven’t been declared as dividend.
 If they are declared as dividend then there is a possibility of Higher Rate Tax at Dividend Tax rates.
 By contrast if they are paid as a Capital Payment then Capital Gains Tax applies, under the following broad criteria: